MPAS-Dev/compass/docs/developers_guide/organization.rst

 We require that all steps provide a list of any output files that other steps are allowed to use as inputs.
 This helps us keep track of dependencies and will be used in the future to enable steps to run in parallel as long as they don't depend on each other.
-Adding an output files is pretty straightforward:
+Adding an output file is pretty straightforward:

 .. code-block:: python